lsaox/REACTPORTFOLIO/README copy.md

 /WHEN I view the navigation titles
 /THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted
 W/HEN I click on a navigation title
-/THEN the browser URL changes and I am presented with the corresponding section below //the navigation and that title is highlighted
+/THEN the browser URL changes and I am presented with the corresponding section /below //the navigation and that title is highlighted
 /WHEN I load the portfolio the first time
 /THEN the About Me title and section are selected by default /WHEN I am presented with the About Me section
-THEN I see a recent photo or avatar of the developer and a short bio about them /WHEN I am presented with the Portfolio section
+/THEN I see a recent photo or avatar of the developer and a short bio about them /WHEN I am presented with the Portfolio section
-THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
+/THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repositories
 /WHEN I am presented with the Contact section
 //THEN I see a contact form with fields for a name, an email address, and a message /WHEN I move my cursor out of one of the form fields without entering text